kenflab/oscc_metastasis/README.md

 ### Updates
 - 07-29-2022
-  - Updated website header (created by a co-author Shuya Kasai)
+  - Updated website header (created by a co-author Shuya Kasai).
+  - This website is as now available to the public.

 - 12-29-2021
   - Got this GitHub pages and started setting it up.